Sew your own vintage bunting

-How many of you have ever had a go at making bunting?
+How many of you have ever had a go at sewing your own bunting?
 I made quite a lot of it for when I was selling my wares at various fairs using my original range of dress fabrics.
 I was often asked if I sold it (which unfortunately I don’t) but I thought I’d share with you all how I make it.

 This is my method, I’m sure there are others.
 I like mine to be double sided and also to be hardwearing because it gets used over and again on my stall (picture on right above), whereas I know some people just cut out triangles with pinking shears and stick them to tape.
 So you don’t really even need to be able to sew!